broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 If you’re running a Slide-seq workflow version prior to the latest release, the accompanying documentation for that release may be downloaded with the source code on the WARP [releases page](https://github.com/broadinstitute/warp/releases) (see the source code folder `website/pipelines/skylab/slideseq`.

 The Slide-seq pipeline can be deployed using [Cromwell](https://cromwell.readthedocs.io/en/stable/), a GA4GH compliant, flexible workflow management system that supports multiple computing platforms.
 The workflow can also be run in [Terra](https://app.terra.bio), a cloud-based analysis platform.
-The [Slide-seq Public Workspace](https://app.terra.bio/#workspaces/warp-pipelines/Slide-seq) on Terra contains the Slide-seq workflow, workflow configuration, required reference data and other inputs, and example testing data.
+The [Slide-seq public workspace](https://app.terra.bio/#workspaces/warp-pipelines/Slide-seq) on Terra contains the Slide-seq workflow, workflow configuration, required reference data and other inputs, and example testing data.

 ### Inputs